wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#string">String</a>]</td>
 <td>

-Fetches all the tenants by environment Id and organization Id.
+Fetches all the tenants with the given combination of environment ID and organization ID.

 </td>
 </tr>